Software Architecture Interview Topics: What to Study and How

 What the best candidates do differently

 Use this breakdown as a checklist.
 Follow the two-week plan with discipline.
 Treat every practice question as a trade-off discussion rather than a trivia test.
 The difference between a candidate who passes and one who doesn’t usually isn’t knowledge; it’s the ability to think out loud with structure and defend decisions under pressure.
-That’s a skill you build through repetition, not through reading one more blog post about URL shorteners.
+That’s a skill I built through repetition, not through reading one more blog post about URL shorteners.